Zelle vs. Venmo

 -

-It's (probably) already in your banking app, so nothing new to download
+It's (probably) already in your banking app so there's nothing new to download.

 -